Persistent BitTorrent Trackers: Security analysis

-\begin{theorem} If $\Sigma$ is an EUF-CMA secure signature scheme and the TEE provides correct execution and attestation, then the PBTS construction from \cref{subsec:construction} satisfies registration authenticity. \end{theorem} \begin{proof} We prove by reduction to the EUF-CMA security of $\Sigma$.
+\begin{theorem} If $\Sigma$ is an EUF-CMA secure signature scheme and the TEE provides correct execution and attestation, then the PBTS construction from \cref{subsec:construction} satisfies registration authenticity. \end{theorem} \begin{proof} We prove by reduction to the EUF-CMA security of $\Sigma$, which is implied by the assumed sUF-CMA security.
 Suppose there exists a PPT adversary $\mathcal{A}$ that breaks registration authenticity with non-negligible advantage $\epsilon$.
 We construct a PPT algorithm $\mathcal{B}$ that uses $\mathcal{A}$ to break the EUF-CMA security of $\Sigma$ with advantage $\epsilon$.

 $\mathcal{B}$ receives a challenge public key $\mathsf{pk}^*$ from the EUF-CMA challenger and has access to a signing oracle $\mathcal{O}_{\Sign}(\mathsf{sk}^*, \cdot)$. $\mathcal{B}$ runs $\mathsf{pp} \gets \Setup(1^\lambda)$ and gives $\mathsf{pp}$ to $\mathcal{A}$.